 Upcoming Speakers and Topics

-Presentation will be recorded and available on society website until November 2026
+Presentation will be recorded; available on website indefinitely

 Past Topics